Ashokan Farewell: Use in The Civil War documentary series

 In 1984, filmmaker Ken Burns heard "Ashokan Farewell" and was moved by it.
 He used it in two of his documentary films: Huey Long (1985), and The Civil War (1990), which features the original recording by Fiddle Fever in the beginning of the film.
 The Civil War drew the greatest attention to the piece.
-It is played 25 times throughout the eleven-hour series, including during the emotional reading of Sullivan Ballou's letter to his wife in the first episode.
-The song underlies nearly an hour of film.
+It is played 25 times throughout the eleven-hour series, including during the emotional reading of Sullivan Ballou's letter to his wife in the first episode; during another playing, its climactic fermata is timed to coincide with the reveal of the number of casualties from the conflict - the most of any in American history.
+The tune underlies nearly an hour of film.
 Viewers of The Civil War frequently believe the melody is a traditional tune from the Civil War era; in fact, it is the only modern composition on the film's soundtrack, as all other music is authentic 19th-century music.

 In the wake of the success of the series and its soundtrack album, the track was released as a single by Elektra Nonesuch, backed with the "Sullivan Ballou Letter" recording featuring narrator David McCullough and actor Paul Roebling reading the part of Ballou.
 It subsequently received airtime on some country music-formatted radio stations, which was timely as the United States entered Operation Desert Storm.
 Elektra Nonesuch director of media relations Carol Yaple told Billboard magazine, "I think ['Ashokan Farewell'] was the theme that people could sort of attach the series identity to.
 However... [the series' music] is really all of the period.
 There's nothing sexy or contemporary about it, really, except that it was attached to that series and is good music, certainly."

-The song was later used in the Louie episode "The Road: Part II", where Louie dresses up in a Civil War uniform for an old-time photograph.
+The tune was later used in the Louie episode "The Road: Part II", where Louie dresses up in a Civil War uniform for an old-time photograph.

-Most recently, the song is used in the 2018 premiere of the television series Yellowstone.
+Most recently, the tune is used in the 2018 premiere and 2024 Season 5 finale of the television series Yellowstone.

 Other versions

-The song has been covered and rerecorded numerous times:
+The tune has been covered and rerecorded numerous times:

-1992 – Cape Breton fiddler Jerry Holland performed the tune on his album The Fiddlesticks Collection.